tgvaughan/feast/README.md

 "parameter" and "selectionIndices" inputs, but has its own unique value of "thisIndex".

-The principal limitation of `ModelSelectionParameter` is that it is only compatible with distributions which take `Function`s rather than `RealParameter` s as input.
+Beware that `ModelSelectionParameter` is that is only compatible with distributions which take `Function`s rather than `RealParameter` s as input.